 Repurchase Agreements Risk.
-Repurchase agreements are instruments under which the Fund acquires ownership of a security, and the seller, a broker-dealer or a bank agrees to repurchase the security at a mutually agreed upon time and price.
+Repurchase agreements are instruments under which the Fund acquires ownership of a security, and the seller, a brokerdealer or a bank agrees to repurchase the security at a mutually agreed upon time and price.
 Repurchase agreements expose the Fund to the risk that the counterparty defaults on its obligation to repurchase the underlying instruments collateralizing the repurchase agreement.
 In this circumstance, the Fund could lose money if the underlying instruments used as collateral lose their value before they can be sold.
 The Fund intends to enter into repurchase agreements that are cleared through the Fixed Income Clearing Corporation ("FICC").
 In a FICC cleared transaction, the Fund would permit the seller's obligation to be novated to FICC pursuant to an agreement between the Fund, FICC and the seller as a sponsoring member of FICC.
 In such case, the FICC would become the Fund's counterparty.
-FICC acts as the common counterparty to all repurchase transactions that enter its netting system and guarest that participants will receive their cash or securities collateral (as applicable) back at the close of the repurchase transaction.
+FICC acts as the common counterparty to all repurchase transactions that enter its netting system and guarantees that participants will receive their cash or securities collateral (as applicable) back at the close of the repurchase transaction.
 While this guarantee is intended to mitigate counterparty/credit risk that exists in the case of a bilateral repurchase transaction, the Fund is exposed to risk of delays or losses in the event of a bankruptcy or other default or nonperformance by FICC or the FICC sponsoring member through which the Fund acts in connection with such transactions.

 Market Risk.
 The trading prices of gold, precious metals, other commodities and other financial instruments fluctuate, sometimes rapidly and unpredictably, in response to a variety of factors.
-These factors include events impacting a specific market segment or the entire market, including global pandemics, such as COVID-19.
+These factors include events impacting a specific market segment or the entire market, including war, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats.
 The Fund's NAV and market price may fluctuate significantly due to market risk.
 The Fund, and investors, could lose money over short periods due to short term market movements and over longer periods during more prolonged market downturns, such as a recession.
 The loss of the entire principal amount of an investment is possible.